Moxlie Creek

+History

 Moxlie Creek was named after R. W. Moxlie, an early settler.

-Watershed
+For over 50 years the park groundwater was used to supply the city's drinking water, and waterworks remnants can be seen in the area.

+Course and watershed

+More than a third of the creek's 1.8 mi length is piped underground between the headwaters at Watershed Park and its terminus at East Bay of Budd Inlet.

 The 1472 acre watershed extends southeast to Boulevard and Log Cabin Roads, west to portions of the South Capitol Neighborhood, and east to the top of the 4th Avenue hill.